gh4n/grid/README.md

 that is, ./grid [width] [height] [size]

-# update - buggy
+# update - beware
-this is apparently doesn't work anymore?
+very fragile, no error handling, know your inputs